Pwntus/replicate-support-gpt/README.md

 ## Run it locally

-You need a [OpenAI API key](https://platform.openai.com/account/api-keys) and a Supabase URL and Supabase API key (you can find these in the Supabase web portal under Project → API).
-Copy the contents of [.example.env](.example.env) into a new file in the root of your directory called `.env` and insert the API key(s) there, like this:
+You need an [OpenAI API key](https://platform.openai.com/account/api-keys), a Supabase URL and Supabase API key (you can find these in the Supabase web portal under Project → API).
+Copy the contents of [.example.env](.example.env) into a new file in the root of your directory called `.env` and insert the API keys there, like this:

 ```bash
 NUXT_OPENAI_API_KEY=<your OpenAI API key here>